steelsojka/pdiffy/README.md

 Starts the server for the interface.
 Returns with a method `killServer`.

 ##### capture(config, callback)
-`Object` config - config object
+- `Object` config - config object
-`Function` callback - callback function
+- `Function` callback - callback function

 Takes a config schedule object.
 This will only execute the capture once.
 Use `runSchedule()` when wanting to start a schedule.

 ##### writeSession(config, session, callback)
-`Object` config - config object
+- `Object` config - config object
-`Object` session - The session object to write to disk `Function` callback - callback function
+- `Object` session - The session object to write to disk
+- `Function` callback - callback function

 Writes a session to disk based on the configuration object.

 ##### runSchedule(config, callback)
-`Object` config - config object
+- `Object` config - config object
-`Function` callback - callback function
+- `Function` callback - callback function

 Runs the schedule based on the schedule config object.

 ##### runInterval(config, callback)
-`Object` config - config object
+- `Object` config - config object
-`Function` callback - callback function
+- `Function` callback - callback function

 Runs the job every N minutes.

 #### combine(sessionPaths, outputPath)
-`Array` sessionPaths - array of session paths
+- `Array` sessionPaths - array of session paths
-`String` outputPath - path to write to disk
+- `String` outputPath - path to write to disk

+Combine multiple session files.

 ## Examples
 Heres an example schedule file (json):